Recipe Unlimited: Correctional facilities and prisons

 Under their subsidiary Summit Food Services, Cara provided commissary and kitchen services to correctional facilities internationally.
 Sold by Cara to an investor group in 2007, Summit Food Service Distributors Inc., now a division of Colabor LP, is Canada's largest Canadian-owned broadline distributor to the food service industry.

 Airline catering

 Cara Airline Solutions business assets were sold on November 8, 2010, to Gate Gourmet (GateGroup).
 Before November 8, 2010, Cara controlled 85% of the Canadian airline market, providing meals for more than 60 of the world's major airlines including KLM, American Airlines, British Airways and Air Canada.
-Meals were prepared at Cara's nine flight kitchens located across Canada.